 - Interaction between different contexts of development in relation to adolescents’ academic and emotional well-being

-Kumar, R., Seay, N., & Karabenick, S. A. (in press).
+Kumar, R., Seay, N., & Karabenick, S. A. (2015).
 Immigrant Arab adolescents in ethnic enclaves: Physical and phenomenological contexts of identity negotiation.
 Cultural Diversity and Ethnic Minority Psychology.

 Kumar, R., Warnke, J. H., & Karabenick, S. A. (2013): Arab-American male identity negotiations: caught in the crossroads of ethnicity, religion, nationality and current contexts, Social Identities: Journal for the Study of Race, Nation and Culture, DOI: 10.1080/13504630.2013.864464

 Kumar, R., & Hamer, L. (2013).
 Preservice teachers’ attitudes and beliefs toward student diversity and proposed instructional practices: A sequential design.
 Journal of Teacher Education, 64 (2), 162-177.